iviter/weather_handler/README.md

 For example: `weather = WeatherHandler::Weather.new('london')`.
 Now you have new instance of WeatherHandler::Weather which you can use to find out such information as:

-* current temperature (just call `weather.current_temperature('celsium')` and pass celsium, kelvin or fahrenheit argument dimension as string.)
+* current temperature (just call `weather.current_temperature('celsium')` and pass celsium, kelvin or fahrenheit argument dimension as string.
+Default attribute is 'celsium'.
+So for this case you can use just as: `weather.current_temperature` and you will receive celsium value.
-* feels like temperature (just call `weather.feels_like_temperature('fahrenheit')` and pass celsium, kelvin or fahrenheit argument dimension as string.)
+* feels like temperature (just call `weather.feels_like_temperature('fahrenheit')` and pass celsium, kelvin or fahrenheit argument dimension as string.
+Default attribute is 'celsium'.
+So for this case you can use just as: `weather.feels_like_temperature` and you will receive celsium value.
 * weather description (just call `weather.weather_description`)
 * humidity (just call `weather.humidity`)
 * pressure (just call `weather.pressure`)